***Offering sessions remotely or face to face at my Kings Norton practice ***

-I am a qualified Integrative Counsellor and registered member of the British Association for Counselling & Psychotherapy (BACP).
+I am a qualified Integrative Counsellor/Psychotherapist with accreditation status.
+I am also a registered member of the British Association for Counselling & Psychotherapy (BACP).
 At the heart of my practice is the understanding that our relationship is the key component for successful therapeutic outcomes.
 With my therapeutic skills and my natural way of being with another, I will help you find peace and calmness to your current difficulties and a positive way forward in life.

 How can counselling help ?